Decomposing Global Feature Effects Based on Feature Interactions: Introduction

 \section{Introduction}

-Machine learning (ML) models are increasingly used in various application fields---such as medicine \citep{shipp2002diffuse} or social sciences \citep{Stachl2020ML}---due to their better predictive performance compared to simpler, inherently interpretable models.
-The superior performance often comes from complex non-linear relationships or feature interactions in the data which can be modeled more accurately by more flexible and complex ML models.
-However, the more complex and flexible a model, the harder it becomes to explain its inner workings.
+Machine learning (ML) models are increasingly used in various application fields such as medicine \citep{shipp2002diffuse} or social sciences \citep{Stachl2020ML}.
+Their exceptional predictive performance stems from their ability to capture complex non-linear relationships and feature interactions in the data.
+However, this ability also complicates explaining the inner workings of an ML model.
 A lack of explainability might hurt trust or might even be a deal-breaker for high-stakes decisions \citep{lipton2018mythos}.
 Hence, ongoing research on model-agnostic interpretation methods to explain any ML model has grown quickly in recent years.